dev-diaries/web/_social-posts/bts-edition-one-static-site.md

 # {{ page.title }}

 {:.post-content}
-Today we’re switching it up a bit and going #bts for the our website.
+Today we’re switching it up a bit and going #bts for our website.
 This site is created using a static site generator called jekyll.
-Static sites are great because it is just served using static html, javascript, and css and are extremely fast as a result and easy to scale.
-In fact the this site is just served from AWS S3 and uses a CDN (Content Delivery Network), Cloudfront to serve it.
+Static sites are great because the site is served using static html, javascript, and css and are extremely fast as a result and easy to scale.
+In fact this site is just served from AWS S3 and uses a CDN (Content Delivery Network), Cloudfront to serve it.
 Every time we make a new post, a new file is created with some tags and some content and it is then pushed to Github.
 From Github,